mryap/fierce-robin/src/pages/posts/guide-for-wordpress-static-sites.md

 #### End Note: How fast is fast?

 There isn't a universal definition of “fast” vs “slow.”
-My assertion: Take action if your site page loading speed > 15 seconds [Time to Interactive (TTI)](https://web.dev/interactive/)!
+Speed, i.e the loading time of your site is the most important metric My assertion: Take action if your site page loading speed > 15 seconds [Time to Interactive (TTI)](https://web.dev/interactive/)!